 Common grading practices provide specific, clear learning goals for students, parent(s)/guardian(s), teachers and administrators regarding what a student must know and be able to do to master the content of a course.
-They allow teachers to be consistent with common best practices from grading based on educational research.
-Most importantly, common grading practices provide clarity for students and families as to what the grading criteria and expectations are between and amongst teachers, courses, and schools in OPS.
+They allow teachers to be consistent with common best workforce.